-Outsource to focus on your core business
+Outsource software development to focus on your core business

 You already know you want to outsource software development.
 You have recalculated your expenses, pros and cons, and decided to hire highly qualified specialists.
 You want to have a high quality product, easy communication and free resources to focus on what is most important for your core business.
 You can choose a company within your country or benefit from hiring abroad, where a wide range of possibilities opens.
 When you decide on the second option, you begin with a question.

-Offshoring or nearshoring?
+Nearshoring vs offshoring?
 (What is the difference?)

-If you are thinking about outsourcing your software development abroad the first dilemma you encounter is the choice between nearshoring and offshoring.
+If you are thinking about outsourcing your software development abroad the first dilemma you encounter is the choice between nearshore application development and offshoring.
 If you live in Germany and outsource to Poland, you make nearshoring, so you work with a company in the same geographical region (in essence: near to you).
 That means: the same time zone, minor cultural differences, possibility of f2f meetings, more travel opportunities.

 The offshoring is outsourcing to the country in a location far from yours, in another part of the world.
 These are the countries with a very low execution price, thanks to which the cost of the entire development is significantly decreased.
 Of course, there are some disadvantages as: different timezone, greater distance, cultural differences, barriers of communication.
 So you have to calculate whether the benefits outweigh potential risks and design the project management process to overcome potential difficulties.